Frequently Asked Questions (FAQ)

 Do I need an appointment to talk with the Town Supervisor?

-Town Supervisor Sandra Zutes maintains an open door policy and is pleased to have the opportunity to invite residents into her office.
+Town Supervisor William A. Smith, Jr maintains an open door policy and is pleased to have the opportunity to invite residents into his office.
 Drop-ins are welcome.
 The Town Supervisor's office is located in Town Hall, 11 S. Main Street.
-When not in meetings, Ms. Zutes answers her phone at (585) 248-6220, and regularly reads and responds to email.
-If you prefer an appointment, please call the Town Supervisor's Assistant, Susan Donnelly, at (585) 248-6221.
+When not in meetings, Mr. Smith answers his phone at (585) 248-6220, and regularly reads and responds to email.
+If you prefer an appointment, please call the Town Supervisor's Assistant, Betsy Mehlrose, at (585) 248-6221.

 Where do I pay my Town and County taxes?

 Full payment and first installment payments are due February 10.
 If the due date falls on a weekend or holiday, payment is accepted on the first business day after the weekend or holiday.
 Payment can be made online via the town's Web site or in person at Town Hall, 11 S. Main Street or at Canandaigua National Bank, 18 State Street, Pittsford.
 NOTE: If first installment is not paid by February 10, total bill plus interest is due.

 After February 10, interest accrues at the rate of 1½% per month; 18% per year.
 For details, please consult the schedule printed on the back of your tax bill.